-This is a blog post tying up a few blog posts on this subject.
+This is a blog post tying up a few discussions on this subject.
 It’s instructive to compare the different iterators in different contexts in the face of a tricky removal operation.

-Many jdk5 concurrent collections have thread safe iterators.
-My book [[java generics]] covers them in some detail.
+Many jdk5 concurrent collections have thread safe iterators. [[java generics]] covers them in some detail.

-As seen in http://bigblog.tanbin.com/2011/09/removeinsert-while-iterating-stl.html, all STL graph containers can cope with removals, but contiguous (non-graph) containers can get iterators invalidated.
+As seen in http://bigblog.tanbin.com/2011/09/removeinsert-while-iterating-stl.html, all STL graph containers (include slist) can cope with removals, but contiguous containers can get iterators invalidated.
 Java arrayList improves on it by allowing iterator to perform thread-safe remove.
-I guess this is possible because the iterator thread simplify skips the dead node.
+I guess this is possible because the iterator thread could simplify skip the dead node.
 Any other iterator is invalidated by CMEx.
 I guess the previous nodes can shift up.